kevinfiol/umai/README.md

 ## Credits

-`umai` is a hard fork of [hyperapp](https://github.com/jorgebucaran/hyperapp); credit goes to all Hyperapp maintainers.
+`umai` is a hard fork of [hyperapp](https://github.com/jorgebucaran/hyperapp).
+Credit goes to all Hyperapp maintainers.

 `umai` is heavily inspired by [Mithril.js](https://github.com/MithrilJS/mithril.js).